raibtoffoletto/chocolat-shop/README.md

 ### Performing Migrations

-*So, now our migration class is dynamic, I can apply them, right?* Not really... there are some other things we need to take care before.EF expects migrations classes without constructors.
-So it will spit some errors if we try to apply the migrations with the `IInStoreContext` being expected during the class instantiation.
-The solution is pretty simple then... let's hack it!
+*«So, now our migration class is dynamic, I can apply them, right?»* Not really... there are some other things we need to take care before.
+EF expects migrations classes without constructors.
+So it will spit some errors if we try to apply the migrations with the `IInStoreContext` parameter being expected during the class instantiation.
+The solution is pretty simple then... we will hack it!

 The first step is to extend the `MigrationsAssembly` class, so go ahead and create the `Contexts/InStoreAssembly.cs` file.